evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_fwd/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).

 You can choose between two types of roofs on this model.
-The standard is just a regular roof. exterior.roof.optional.panoramic.TwoPartsFullOpenFront.ElectricCurtain
+The standard is just a regular roof.
+As an option, you can order this model with a panoramic roof.
+The glass extends most of the roof, and occupants can open the front part.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+It has an electric curtain that occupants can use to protect against the sun.

 {{< sitefiguresized thumb="models/chevrolet/equinox_ev/equinox_ev_fwd/exterior_1_st.jpg" title="Chevrolet Equinox EV FWD" width="3000" height="2099"  >}}